 The Company's board of directors adopted the 2013 Employee Stock Purchase Plan ("2013 ESPP") in November 2013.
 The 2013 ESPP will become effective as of the effective date of an IPO.
 The Company's 2013 ESPP is intended to qualify under Section 423 of the Internal Revenue Code.
 Under the 2013 ESPP, 103,665 shares of the Company's common stock are authorized for issuance to eligible employees.
 The number of shares reserved for issuance under the 2013 ESPP will automatically be increased on the first business day of each of our fiscal years, commencing in 2015, by a number equal to the lesser of 51,832 shares; 1% of the shares of common stock outstanding on the last business day of the prior fiscal year; or the number of shares determined by the Company's board of directors.
 The number of shares reserved under the 2013 ESPP will automatically be adjusted in the event of a stock split, stock dividend or a reverse stock split (including an adjustment to the per-purchase period share limit).
 The Company's 2013 ESPP permits each eligible employee to purchase common stock through payroll deductions.
 Each employee's payroll deductions may not exceed 15% of the employee's cash compensation.
 Each participant may purchase up to the number of shares determined by the Company's board of directors on any purchase date, not to exceed 323 shares.
 Each participant may not hold rights to purchase stock under the 2013 ESPP that would accrue at a rate that exceeds \$25 worth of the Company's stock for each calendar year that the rights remain outstanding.
 Participants may withdraw their contributions at any time before stock is purchased.
-The price of each share of common stock are differing period, 85% of the fair market value per share of the Company's common stock as of the effective date of the registration statement of which this prospectus is a part (which is the price at which one share of common stock is offered to the public in this offering); and 85% of the fair market value per share of common stock is offered to the publ
+The price of each share of common stock purchased under the 2013 ESPP will be the lower of 85% of the fair market value per share of the Company's common stock on the first day of the applicable offering period or, in the case of the first offering period, 85% of the fair market value per share of common stock is offered to the public in this offering); and 85% of the fair market value per share of